 The Open University offers a wide range of free courses that can be studied online, click here for more information

-Whilst Stockport Libraries might be physically closed, you can still join, renew books or borrow electronic books, magazines and newspapers on-line click here for more information
+Whilst some Stockport Libraries including Heald Green might be physically closed, you can still join, renew books or borrow electronic books, magazines and newspapers on-line click here for more information

 Things to keep children occupied